Lotus T128 (Formula One car): Pre-season

 Lotus Racing announced on 5 October 2010 that the team had agreed a deal with Red Bull Technology for the supply of gearboxes and hydraulic systems from 2011 onwards.
 As part of a major technical team upgrade many Force India staff were leaving their jobs to join the team and aid with car development.
 On 24 October 2010, the team confirmed that it will build a dedicated wind-tunnel facility at its British base.
 In addition, the team and its GP2 outfit Team AirAsia will expand operations at the existing factory site to take over a further two units, giving Team Air Asia a permanent home alongside the Lotus operation.
 On 5 November 2010, the team confirmed an engine full-works partnership for the next two years with Renault.

 On 30 November 2010, the FIA released the entry list for the 2011 season in which Lotus Racing were listed under the "Team Lotus" name.
 To show that the team was pressing ahead with its plans, they rebranded their factory, changed their official website and introduced a new team logo.
 Chief executive Riad Asmat announced that he expected the car to be a genuine midfield runner and challenge for point-scoring positions.
 Jarno Trulli said that the Lotus-sponsored Renault team had given Team Lotus plenty of motivation to perform more consistently.

 Team Lotus skipped the first day of the Valencia test opting to carry out a private test day at the end of the week instead.
 It was a good call as a power steering issue dogged the car after its roll out on Wednesday.
 It limited most of the test to looking at launch systems, aero testing and basic systems checks.
 It also meant that the team was lacking on long runs and tyre data (it was running too slowly to really work the rubber).

 2011 season

-In qualifying for the first race, the Australian Grand Prix, Team Lotus were eliminated in Q1, causing surprise within the team, who had expected to be much closer to the midfield, although they were ahead of both Virgins and HRTs. in the race, Heikki Kovalainen retired on lap 19 due to a water leak, while Jarno Trulli finished 13th, ahead of d'Ambrosio.
+In qualifying for the first race, the Australian Grand Prix, Team Lotus were eliminated in Q1, causing surprise within the team, who had expected to be much closer to the midfield, although they were ahead of both Virgins and HRTs.
+In the race, Kovalainen retired on lap 19 due to a water leak, while Trulli finished 13th, ahead of d'Ambrosio.

 Throughout the season, the T128 was faster than the Virgin cars and HRTs.

+Livery

+The livery was similar to the previous season's design with subtle changes.
+Prior to the naming dispute over the Lotus Renault GP and Lotus Cars, the Caterham logo was added for the few remaining races.

+As a tribute to the Tōhoku earthquake and tsunami, a message carried on the sidepods and used in occasion.